SEEN: ‘Pretty Little Liars’ Star Lucy Hale Dines in Providence

 Rhode Islanders survived on national television back-to-back, as Elizabeth Filarski, who grew up in Cranston, fought her way to fourth place before being voted off the island.

 Filarksi (now Filarski Hasselbeck—she married Washington Redskins quarterback Tim Hasselbeck in July 2002), is perhaps one of the most successful Survivor contestants so far.
 She traded on her reality show face time to land a hosting job on a show called The Look for Less on the Style Network, and a co-hosting gig on ABC's The View with fellow Rhode Islander Meredith Vieira.
-She currently co-hosts Fox and Friends on Fox News.
+She recently retured to co-host Fox and Friends on Fox News after a cancer scare.

 Survivor 5: Thailand